 Whatever you choose, you will have to submit IRS Form 2553 indicating as such.
 Keep in mind that your business will still operate as an LLC, and therefore, you won’t lose any of the benefits that the LLC offers, i.e., limited liability protection, management flexibility, few formalities, and inexpensive formation.

 However, some states do in fact impose taxes on the LLC separate and apart from what the members report on their personal income tax returns.
 This tax is essentially a fee incurred by the LLC for having the privilege of doing business in that state.
 Wisconsin doesn’t charge such state tax.

 But, if the LLC is taxed as a C corporation, then the business will have to pay corporate income taxes.
 And in the State of Wisconsin, this tax is called franchise tax.
 The state charges a flat 7.9% of net income for the franchise tax, which is payable to the state’s Department of Revenue.

 If your Wisconsin LLC has employees, then you will need to pay employer taxes, and your employees will also need to pay state taxes.
 As any other business with employees, you will be required to withhold and pay employee income taxes to the Department of Revenue.
 Such withholding taxes will have to be paid quarterly by submitting payment along with Form WT-6.
 You will also have to register for unemployment insurance taxes, which can be obtained through the state’s Department of Workforce Development website.

 If you need help filing your Wisconsin LLC annual report or forming your Wisconsin LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.